rmcwhae/russellmcwhae.ca/src/routes/reading-list/+page.md

 Here is a non-exhaustive list of the books I have read, in reverse chronological order.
 Mostly, this is for me to keep track of things, but if I didn’t enjoy or complete a book, it won’t be here, so you could perhaps use this as a source of inspiration if you’re in need of something new to read.
 Books featured here are a combination of physical books and e-books, which I read on a Kobo.

+## 2026

+- _Freakonomics: A Rogue Economist Explores the Hidden Side of Everything_ by Steven Levitt and Stephen J. Dubner (audiobook)

 ## 2025

 - _Player Piano_ by Kurt Vonnegut